billpg/POP3Listener/BuildYourOwnPOP3Server.md

     return new FileInfo(Path.Combine(mailboxFolder, messageUniqueID)).Length;
 }
 ```

+## Suggested Exercises:
+- I've long suspected that POP3 clients don't *need* an accurate message size, using it only to show a progress bar.
+What happens if your message-size function returns a fixed too-low or too-high value instead of returning the real size?

 # "That call to Path.Combine looks dangerous!"
 It does, well done for spotting it, but don't panic.